nuagenetworks/vspkdoc/_sources/v6/nuingressqospolicy.rst.txt

 - ``queue4_forwarding_classes``: Queue4 Forwarding Classes for this Ingress QOS Policy Possible values are NONE, A, B, C, D, E, F, G, H, .

+- ``custom_spq_depth``: Custom Depth of the Strict Priority Queue (Queue1).
+Measured as 'Number of Packets'.
+A value of zero indicates it is 'not set'.
+Valid values are in range 32 to 512.

 - ``owner``: Identifies the user that has created this object.

 - ``external_id``: External object ID.
 Used for integration with third party systems